dport96/ITM352/morea/150.Assignment2/experience-Assignment2.md

 *   Redirects ONLY when registration was successful, not when registration failed
 *   email address registration check is case insensitive
 *   Password check is case sensitive
-*   Allows user to view and edit their registration data
 *   Covered all new requirements (login, registration, persistent data, personalization, security)
 *   Good user interface design – errors are descriptive and appear at error location, appropriate and pleasing GUI, appropriate use of HTML tables, uses CSS
 *   Modularization, things are organized into functions and separate files